JasonSimms/linkreach-front/README.md

 This is a front end react UI for interacting with my-bitly Python API [My Bitly API](https://github.com/JasonSimms/my-bitly)

-Problem : You have mass emailed your CV out and want to know if anyone is looing at your projects or CV.
+"Challenge: You've sent out your CV to numerous potential employers and you're left wondering if anyone is actually viewing your projects or CV.

-Solution: LinkReach generates unique shortened URL's for you to use as Hyperlinks in email or embedded in .PDF.
-The unique urls are redirected and capture provided tracker data.
-This can be the name of who you sent it or any string.
-When LinkReach gets a request it logs the visit and any attached tags for you to view and the visitor gets immediately redirected to your desired link.
+Solution: Enter LinkReach - your personal tool for tracking engagement.
+With LinkReach, you can generate unique, shortened URLs to use as hyperlinks in your emails or embedded within your PDFs.
+These aren't just any URLs - they're smart URLs.
+They redirect your visitors while simultaneously capturing valuable tracking data.
+You can even personalize these URLs with tags such as the recipient's name or any other identifier.

+Every time someone clicks on your LinkReach URL, the visit is logged along with any attached tags.
+You get real-time insights into who's engaging with your content, while your visitor is seamlessly redirected to your desired link.
+With LinkReach, you're no longer in the dark about who's viewing your CV or projects.
+Start making informed follow-ups today with LinkReach."

 ### TODO